sada-kubsad/WhatTheHack/041-VirtualWAN/Coach/02-vpn.md

 ## 7. Success Criteria: Confirm connectivity between branches as well as between branches and VNets (same hub and across hubs)

+Check ping from each VM to all the others.

+Be sure to check (this)[https://github.com/sada-kubsad/WhatTheHack/blob/master/041-VirtualWAN/Coach/01-any_to_any.md#vms-from-different-vnets-on-different-hubs-can-communicate]

 ## 8. Check Effective Route
 # Check Effective Routes on VMs
 ```